-For privately owned Patrol Rifles refer to Policy 380.10 STORAGE OF FIREARMS.
-Department owned Patrol Rifles need to be stored in a Department Armory between shifts.
+For privately owned Patrol Rifles refer to Policy 380.1 STORAGE OF FIREARMS.
+Department-owned Patrol Rifles need to be stored in a Department Armory between shifts.
+A Member's Commander may provide an exemption for the storing of Department owned Patrol Rifles, e.g. training,.